pyexcel/pyexcel/docs/source/index.rst

 Plugin shopping guide
 ------------------------

-Since 2020, all pyexcel-io plugins have dropped the support for python version lower than 3.6.
-If you want to use any python verions, please use pyexcel-io and its plugins version lower than 0.6.0.
+Since 2020, all pyexcel-io plugins have dropped the support for python versions which are lower than 3.6.
+If you want to use any of those Python versions, please use pyexcel-io and its plugins versions that are lower than 0.6.0.

 Except csv files, xls, xlsx and ods files are a zip of a folder containing a lot of